xn-coder/Campus/PROJECT_DETAILS.md

 ### Authentication and Authorization
 - **Login**: Managed by `(auth)/login/page.tsx` and `actions.ts`.
 It uses `bcryptjs` to compare the provided password with the stored `password_hash`.
 - **Role-Based Access**: The user's role is stored in local storage upon login.
 The `Sidebar` component in `src/components/ui/sidebar.tsx` reads this role to render the appropriate navigation menu.
-Server actions and API routes should re-verify the user's role and permissions using their user ID for security.
+Server actions and API routes re-verify the user's role and permissions using their user ID for security.

 ### Fees & Expense Management (`/admin/...`)
 - This is a comprehensive module for financial tracking.